dkowal/TheLargestPalindrom/README.md

 # TheLargestPalindrom
-Put two five-digit-prime-number to console.
-Get the largest palindrom the multipiers themselves.
+Returns the largest number-palindrome, which is the product of two prime five-digit numbers and returns the multipliers themselves.